Paulina’s Story – Updated December 20,2011

 Travel

-Cheap air flights from England to the States became a reality thanks to Freddie Laker and so I planned a solo trip over to the States visiting distant relatives in San Francisco and then taking the Greyhound bus over to New York to visit my Mum’s old school friend.
+Cheap air flights from England to the States became a reality thanks to Freddie Laker.
+I planned a solo trip over to the States visiting distant relatives in San Francisco and then taking the Greyhound bus over to New York to visit my Mum’s old school friend.
 This opened up a whole new world.
-Although my vision was limited, experiencing life in other lands was very fulfilling.
+Although my vision was limited, experiencing life in other countries was very fulfilling.
 You will read below that I moved to Vancouver in Canada to work/live for a year.
-At 29 I took my backpack and headed off alone from Vancouver to the South Pacific visiting Hawaii, Fiji, the Cook Islands, Tahiti, New Zealand and Australia.
+At 29 I took my backpack and headed off alone from Vancouver to the South Pacific visiting Hawaii, Fiji, the Cook Islands, Tahiti, New Zealand and Australia for some 11 months.

 Marriage